2014 Marysville Pilchuck High School shooting

-The Marysville Pilchuck High School shooting occurred in Marysville, Washington, on October 24, 2014, when 15-year-old freshman student Jaylen Fryberg shot five other students at Marysville Pilchuck High School, fatally wounding four, before fatally shooting himself.
+On October 24, 2014, 15-year-old freshman student Jaylen Fryberg shot five students at Marysville Pilchuck High School in Marysville, Washington, killing four, before killing himself.
 Fryberg's father, Raymond Fryberg, was arrested and convicted the following year for illegally purchasing and owning the gun used in the shooting, among other firearm offenses.

+The shooting is the deadliest school shooting in the history of Washington state.

 Events

 Prior to the shooting, Fryberg invited several students, all of whom were friends, to meet him for lunch via text message.
 He urged some of them to skip classes they had at the time.
 Minutes prior to the shooting, he reportedly sent a group text message to his family and the families of his would-be victims.
 In it, he apologized for his actions and laid out plans for his funeral.

 At lunchtime, the invited students sat together at one table.
 Fryberg then entered the school cafeteria and sat down at a different table.
 At 10:39 a.m., according to eyewitnesses, he stood up, approached the table where his friends were sitting, and had a verbal altercation with them.
 He then pulled out a .40-caliber Beretta Px4 Storm Subcompact handgun and fired at least eight shots, shooting several of the students in a "calm, methodical way".
 During the shooting, Fryberg was described by a witness as having "a blank stare" and "staring at the victims as he shot them".
 He also appeared to be targeting only the table where his friends were sitting.
 At the time of the shooting, seven students were seated at that table.
+All victims were shot once in the head.

 Fryberg died at the scene from a self-inflicted gunshot wound.
 An early eyewitness report stated that an adult school staff member tried to intervene by grabbing Fryberg's arm, inadvertently causing him to fatally shoot himself in the neck.
 The employee was later identified as first-year social studies teacher Megan Silberberger, who tried to apprehend Fryberg as he may have been attempting to reload.

 Police officials and the Snohomish County medical examiner later clarified that Fryberg committed suicide by shooting himself in the head and that Silberberger did not touch him in the moments preceding his death, though she did make an attempt to subdue him.
 Shortly after Fryberg committed suicide, Silberberger contacted authorities.
 The motive for the shooting is unknown, although a student at the school stated that "[he] was angry at a girl who would not date him, and that the girl was one of the people shot", a claim that was supported by other classmates and by Fryberg's family members.